-Although the block upon which the church sits includes three other buildings that were historically associated with the church and that are still owned by Zion Lutheran Church (including the 1962 former Zion Lutheran School and a 1963 parsonage-both of which are Contemporary in styling-as well as a 1920s-era, single-family home).
-These additional buildings are not included in the nominated boundary as they have undergone some degree of alteration but, most importantly, do not date to the church's Period of Significance, as they are not examples of Late Gothic Revival-style architecture, of which Zion Lutheran Church is significant.
+Although the block upon which the church sits includes three other buildings that were historically associated with the church and that are still owned by Zion Lutheran Church (including the 1962

+Name of Property County and State former Zion Lutheran School and a 1963 parsonage-both of which are Contemporary in styling--as well as a 1920s-era, single-family home).
+These additional buildings are not included in the nominated boundary as they have undergone some degree of alteration but, most importantly, do not date to the church's Period of Significance, as they are not examples of Late Gothic Revivalstyle architecture, of which Zion Lutheran Church is significant.